nosql-esigelec/inge3a_23/tp_2/build_queries_with_pymongo.md

 Already, the **build_query_sort_project** method is able to return results for two different types of movie search criteria:
 -   text: performs a text search in the movies collection
--   cast: finds movies that include any of the wanted cast You just need to construct the query that queries the movies collection by the genres field.
+-   cast: finds movies that include any of the wanted cast You just need to construct the query that queries the movies' collection by the genres field.
 **Hint**

 > Check the implementation of similar formats of search criteria - the genres query should be similar.